-On Preseren Day, the Slovene cultural holiday, the Company donated a CD with poems by Dr France Preseren recited by Slovene theatre actors to elementary schools in Slovenia.
+On Prešeren Day, the Slovene cultural holiday, the Company donated a CD with poems by Dr France Prešeren recited by Slovene theatre actors to elementary schools in Slovenia.
 By providing funds, the Company helped in organising many cultural activities and events in the local environment as well as cultural events in Croatia, Montenegro and Macedonia.

-With the support of Lovćen Osiguranje, the Tivat cultural centre supported the "Purgatorije Tivat" International Festival of Mediterranean Theatre and the winter carneval in Kotor.
+With the support of Lovćen Osiguranje, the Tivat cultural centre supported the "Purgatorije Tivat" International Festival of Mediterranean Theatre and the winter carSustainable Development in the Triglav Group neval in Kotor.
 Triglav Osiguranje, Zagreb is a supporter of Benkovačko Cultural Year, which develops and preserves culture in a remote area.